 Data-driven HR administration and performance management

-The seemingly exponential rate of technological development has meant that the collection, analysis and reporting of data has become increasingly important to companies throughout 2020, and will only grow in significance as businesses begin to plan head for 2021.
+The seemingly exponential rate of technological development has meant that the collection, analysis and reporting of data have become increasingly important to companies throughout 2020, and will only grow in significance as businesses begin to plan head for 2021.
 HR departments deal heavily with data, and the use of analytics allows HR administrators to apply analytics to a wide variety of metrics, covering absenteeism, turnover rates, and revenue per employee.

 From this data, key issues in performance management can be identified and addressed, for example by linking sickness and absence data with an employee’s ability to deliver objectives and key performance indicators (KPIs).